Steel Building Systems, Inc

 For example, don’t start out by asking, “How much will the building I want cost?”
 The real question is, “How much do I realistically want to spend on this steel building project?”
 Keep in mind that the building itself is usually only 40%-50% of the total cost.

 Your costs must include everything from the ground up— literally.
-Consider the following building expenses for a typical steel building project:
+When preparing a budget for your construction project, consider the following building expenses for a typical steel building:

 Have you heard the expression that the devil is in the details?

 If this is your first building project, the number of details in the construction process may horrify you.
 Do not let that discourage you!
 Thousands of people have survived their own metal building project, and so can you.
 (In fact, many RHINO customers are so pleased with the results that they order additional buildings from us!)

 The trick is to take it one step at a time and stay organized.
 Make your mind up to finish this project within your budget.
 Review your budget cautiously— and often.